nextpack/nextpack/README.md

 ## License

 The MIT License (MIT).
-Please see [License File](https://github.com/nextpack/nextpack/blob/master/LICENSE) for more information.
+See the [License File](https://github.com/nextpack/nextpack/blob/master/LICENSE) for more information.